makers-for-life/makair/README.md

 # Abstract

-Roughly, the idea is as follows: as of April 2020 and due to the Covid-19 pandemic, hospitals will soon start lacking mechanical artificial respirators.
+Roughly, the idea is as follows: as of April 2020 and due to the Covid-19 pandemic, hospitals will soon start lacking mechanical artificial ventilators.
 We built a pump, and a valve system (controlled by electronics).
 This way, the breathing cycle can be enforced by proper air routing through the valve system.

-Our respirator is able to handle pressure-controlled breathing, stabilized using a [PID controller](https://en.wikipedia.org/wiki/PID_controller) in the software.
+Our ventilator is able to handle pressure-controlled breathing, stabilized using a [PID controller](https://en.wikipedia.org/wiki/PID_controller) in the software.

 In order to ensure a proper breathing cycle (inhale + exhale), multiple valves need to be connected together to form a circuit.
 The motors needs to be controlled in harmony so that the air routing between each valve unit is consistent.

-This project provides all the parts required to build a good-enough [ARDS](https://en.wikipedia.org/wiki/Acute_respiratory_distress_syndrome) respirator from mass-produced components.
+This project provides all the parts required to build a good-enough [ARDS](https://en.wikipedia.org/wiki/Acute_respiratory_distress_syndrome) ventilator from mass-produced components.
 We provide all the required mechanical parts, electronics designs & boards, and firmwares.
-This respirator can be 3D-printed and ran on an Arduino board (the maker way), though we **highly advise** that you work with industrial processes as to mold medical-grade plastic parts and assemble the whole respirator (this would be required for the built respirator to pass all medical certifications).
+This ventilator can be 3D-printed and ran on an Arduino board (the maker way), though we **highly advise** that you work with industrial processes as to mold medical-grade plastic parts and assemble the whole ventilator (this would be required for the built ventilator to pass all medical certifications).

-We target a per-unit cost well under 500 EUR, which could easily be shrunk down to 200 EUR or even 100 EUR per respirator given proper economies of scale, as well as choices of cheaper on-the-shelf components (eg. servomotors).
+We target a per-unit cost well under 500 EUR, which could easily be shrunk down to 200 EUR or even 100 EUR per ventilator given proper economies of scale, as well as choices of cheaper on-the-shelf components (eg. servomotors).

 Mechanically-speaking, the overall system is composed of sub-components that can be plugged together and wired to form an air circuit, namely: